-Movement Grants is our grant program focused on building and strengthening the global animal advocacy movement.
-We are interested in funding groups working on various approaches to helping animals, especially those that are underfunded, target large numbers of animals, and are in regions with a relatively small animal advocacy movement.
+Movement Grants is our grant program aimed at building and strengthening the global animal advocacy movement.
+We fund groups working on various approaches to animal advocacy, especially those that help a large number of animals in countries where it is difficult to secure funding, groups that are testing new approaches to helping animals, and groups that support the health and growth of the animal advocacy movement.

 - March 17: Call for applications closes